DevBigEazi/circlepot-smart-contract/README.md

 ## Overview

 Circlepot digitizes traditional rotating savings and credit associations (ROSCAs) using blockchain technology.
 Create or join savings circles where members contribute regularly, and each person receives the full pot when their turn arrives—all with complete transparency and zero gas fees.
-By combining the simplicity of community savings with Celo's infrastructure, Mento Protocol's stable digital currencies(cUSD first), Thirdweb's account abstraction, gasless transactions, and established partner ecosystem, CirclePot delivers a seamless Web2-like experience with Web3 benefits.
+By combining the simplicity of community savings with Celo's infrastructure, Mento Protocol's stable digital currencies(USDm first), Thirdweb's account abstraction, gasless transactions, and established partner ecosystem, CirclePot delivers a seamless Web2-like experience with Web3 benefits.

 ## Smart Contracts